asyncvlsi/actflow/README.md

 ## Steps

 1. Pick an installation directory for all the tools, and set the environment variable `ACT_HOME` to this directory.
+Create this directory.

 2. Set the environment variable `LLVM_DIR` to the path to `LLVMConfig.cmake` in your LLVM installation.